 Before requesting ESA Section 7 consultation or technical assistance, please:

 Determine if federally listed species are likely to occur in the proposed project area by reviewing the list of species by county.
-If the proposed project is not located in a county with extant, historic, or potential occurence of a federally listed species (i.e., extirpated occurences only, or not on the list), no further action is required.
+To determine which species may be in the county where your project occurs, use our Information, Planning, and Conservation System (IPaC) website at http://ecos.fws.gov/ipac/.
+If the proposed project is not located in a county with extant, historic, or potential occurence of a federally listed species (i.e., extirpated occurences only, or not on the list) or their designated critical habitat, no further action is required.
 The Service recommends retaining documentation of your determination in your project files.
 Please note that, due to staffing constraints, it is is the the Austin Field Office's policy of not providing concurrence with a "no effect" determination.
 (Note that under the ESA, a species list is valid for only 90 days.
 New occurrences of listed and candidate species and potentially suitable habitat are discovered periodically.
-Therefore, the Austin Field Office recommends that you check the species by county web site at regular intervals during project planning and implementation for updates to species lists and information.)
+Therefore, the Austin Field Office recommends that you check the IPaC web site at regular intervals during project planning and implementation for updates to species lists and information.)

 If the proposed project is located in a county with extant, historic, or potential occurence of a federally listed species, evaluate whether the project's impact area (i.e., the action area) contains potentially suitable habitat for any federally listed species.
 Remember that the action area under the ESA is not the same as the footprint of the project.
 The action area includes areas that may be indirectly affected through impacts such as groundwater withdrawals from an aquifer associated with springs and hydrologic changes (surface water diversion) to creeks, rivers, and estuaries supporting listed species downstream of project.
 Additional considerations may include areas affected by noise, visual disturbance, erosion, sedimentation, chemical exposure, reduced availability or access to food resources, and barriers to movement.